-Data Protection Notice: UCC Clinical Students COVID App
+Data Privacy Notice: UCC Clinical Students COVID App

 At University College Cork, we treat your privacy seriously.
 Any personal data which you provide to the University will be treated with the highest standards of security and confidentiality, in accordance with Irish and European Data Protection legislation.
 This notice sets out details of the information that we collect, how we process it, and who we share it with.
 It also explains your rights under data protection law in relation to our processing of your data.